NathanVaughn/vscode-task-runner/README.md

 and
 [Azure Pipelines](https://learn.microsoft.com/en-us/azure/devops/pipelines/scripts/logging-commands?view=azure-devops&tabs=bash#uploadsummary-add-some-markdown-content-to-the-build-summary)).
-This can be disabled with the `--skip-summary` argument before the task label(s) or the `VTR_SKIP_SUMMARY` environment variable.
+This can be disabled with the `--skip-summary` argument before the task label(s) or the `VTR_SKIP_SUMMARY` environment variable being set to any value.

 ```bash
 vtr --skip-summary tests build
 ```

-Additionally, by default, VS Code Task Runner will immediately exit if a task fails.
+Additionally, by default, VS Code Task Runner will immediately exit if a task fails, like VS Code does.
+However, this can be useful if you want to run multiple tasks such as formatting, test, and build tasks, and see all of the results.

-This can be disabled with the `--continue-on-error` argument before the task label(s) or the `VTR_CONTINUE_ON_ERROR` environment variable.
+This can be disabled with the `--continue-on-error` argument before the task label(s) or the `VTR_CONTINUE_ON_ERROR` environment variable being set to any value.

 ```bash
 vtr --continue-on-error tests build
 ```

+Obviously, this will not do anything different if only a single task is being run.

 ## Implemented Features